IntersectMBO/plutus-apps/doc/plutus/tutorials/contract-models.rst

    but they did not change

 Remember we defined the expected payout to be 10 Ada to :hsobj:`Plutus.Contract.Test.w1`, and 20 Ada to :hsobj:`Plutus.Contract.Test.w2`.
-Our model says (in :hsobj:`Plutus.Contract.Test.ContractModel.nextState`) that when we perform a ``Redeem`` then the payout should be made (in Lovelace, not Ada, which is why the numbers are a million times larger than those in the model).
+Our model says (in :hsobj:`Plutus.Contract.Test.ContractModel.Interface.nextState`) that when we perform a ``Redeem`` then the payout should be made (in Lovelace, not Ada, which is why the numbers are a million times larger than those in the model).
 But the wallets did not get the money--which is hardly